Abaco Dream

 Abaco Dream was an American rock group from New York City, United States.

 History

 The members were Paul Douglas, David Williams, Dennis Williams, Frank Malo, and Mike Sassano.
 Their 1969 release, the Sly Stone-written "Life and Death in G & A", peaked at number 74 on the Billboard Hot 100 and at number 58 on the Cashbox Top 100 (A&M 1081).
 Another single from the group, "Another Night of Love/Chocolate Pudding", did not chart when released in 1970.

-All four Abaco Dream tracks were produced by Ted Cooper, who was a music executive at Double M Productions at the time, and had previously worked at Epic Records, Sly Stone's record label.
+The constant with all four Abaco Dream tracks was the producer Ted Cooper, who was a music executive at Double M Productions at the time, and had previously worked at Epic Records, Sly Stone's record label.
+Cooper died in 1975.